MeltanoLabs/target-postgres/README.md

   extractors:
   - name: tap-my-tap
     schema:
+      some_stream_id:
         my_column:
           type: integer
           maximum: 1000  # This will be mapped to 'smallint'
 ```

 ## Content Encoding Support